Plugin migration with Microsoft SQL Server throws error

 Set RAILS_ENV=production rake redmine:plugins:migrate --trace ** Invoke redmine:plugins:migrate (first_time) ** Invoke environment (first_time) ** Execute environment rake aborted! database configuration does not specify Adapter <pre>

-#5 Updated by Daniel Felix almost 5 years ago
+#5 Updated by Daniel Felix over 5 years ago

 This is our configuration (pw and username changed).